Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 - If they are present, make sure Godot has imported those textures.
 If it didn't, unfocus the editor, and focus it back (you should see a short progress bar as it does it)
 - Check if you used Ctrl+Z (undo) after a non-undoable action: https://github.com/Zylann/godot_heightmap_plugin/issues/101
 - If your problem relates to collisions in editor, update the collider using `Terrain -> Update Editor Collider`, because this one does not update automatically yet
+- Godot seems to randomly forget where the terrain saver is, but I need help to find out why because I could never reproduce it: https://github.com/Zylann/godot_heightmap_plugin/issues/120

 ### Temporary files